 Post Wedding Rituals

 Vidaai, reception is post-wedding rituals.
 The bride’s family gives her a sobbing farewell.
 After it bride throws away three hands full of rice and coins over her shoulder, to ensure that the wealth and prosperity remain, after leaving her home.

-Anna prasaadam is the ritual of having food with their family, friends, and guests, to enjoy the day.
+Anna Prasaadam is the ritual of having food with their family, friends, and guests, to enjoy the day.
 The graph Pravesh ritual also takes place, in which the bride enters into the groom’s home.
 This is the ritual to welcome the bride and introduce her to all family members.

-These are some main rituals associated with Indian Hindu marriages, varies from one region to another.
+These are some main rituals associated with Indian Hindu wedding, varies from one region to another.
 India is the country of diversity, so these wedding rituals are also diversified along with the changes of nature, place, tradition, and cultures.